 A no-bake Irish cream liqueur and chocolate treat!
 What’s not to like?
 And you can make them in advance for a special dinner party.

-These no-bake cheesecake pots are flavored with Baileys Irish cream liqueur and chocolate are just the ideal treat.
+These no-bake cheesecake pots are flavored with Baileys Irish cream liqueur and chocolate, making them the ideal treat!
 You can serve them straight away or make them ahead.
-They’re super quick and easy to make!
+They’re super quick and easy to make.

 Baileys chocolate cheesecake pots

 - 8 (+-140g / 0.59cups) double chocolate Digestive biscuits (in the US, graham crackers are a good equivalent)

 - 360g / 1.5 cups full fat cream cheese, chilled

 - 60ml / 2 fl oz double cream